bmariga/AirBnB_clone/README.md

 # AirBnB_clone

+# Console

-Console that's in charge of managing the models in a common AirBnB application.
+In charge of managing the models in a common AirBnB application.